redwoodjs/redwood/packages/create-redwood-app-template/README.md

 At the same time, I'd been learning German.
 The German word Hammer means, well, hammer.
 German is funny that way.
 Or should I say, English is funny that way.
 But Germans also use Hammer as slang for "awesome".
-Therefore, I thought it would be amusing to be able to say...Hammer ist Hammer.
+Therefore, I thought it would be amusing to be able to say...Hammer ist der Hammer.
 To say this properly, pronounce Hammer in the proper German way, which is more like "HAH-muh".
 Coincidentally, this is also exactly how Neil Gaiman pronounces it with his British accent. =)

 And there you have it.